Move Beyond Church & State to Realize the Full Power of the Publisher-Editor Relationship

 But in this age of rapid transformation, they all agreed, the willingness and ability to adapt is a distinct competitive advantage.

-Kilian and his company PurpleGray use coaching, workshops, and interim management to help editorial content creators adapt to a changing (digital) world without resorting to headcount reduction.
+An expert in workflow design, Kilian Schalk helps editorial content creators adapt to a changing world.
+He led the 2015 ‘Moonshot’ effort to transform America Magazine into America Media, and created the blueprint for a 2018 workflow overhaul of Vanity Fair.
 Formerly Managing Editor for Editorial Development at Condé Nast and Technical Director of Digital Projects at The New Yorker, he was the youngest Production Manager in Rolling Stone history.